USCGC Edisto: U.S. Navy service

 As a unit of the task force for Operation Deep Freeze 63 in 1962–1963, she spent 131 consecutive days in the ice.
 During this time, her crew witnessed the breakup of Rear Admiral Richard Evelyn Byrd's Little America III, built in 1940 and 1941.
-Instead of going south for the 1963–1964 season in the Antarctic, Edisto entered the Boston Naval Shipyard for an overhaul.
-Then, on June 15, 1964, she departed Boston for military resupply operations in the Arctic.
+Instead of going south for the 1963–1964 season in the Antarctic, Edisto entered the Boston Naval Shipyard.
+Then, on June 15, 1963, she departed Boston for military resupply operations in the Arctic.
 While on this cruise, Edisto used Prince Christian Sound instead of rounding Cape Farewell, Greenland probably making her the first US naval vessel to transit this sound since USCGC Northland in 1941.
-Before returning to Boston in early October 1964, she picked up some scientists in Iceland and proceeded to the waters between Greenland and Spitsbergen, Norway to carry out an oceanographic survey.
+Before returning to Boston in early October 1964, she picked up ten Navy scientists in Iceland and proceeded to the waters between Greenland and Spitsbergen, Norway to carry out an oceanographic survey between June 25 and August 26.

 On December 10, 1964, Edisto departed for the Antarctic as a unit of the task force for Operation Deep Freeze 65 on an assignment unprecedented in icebreaker history.
 She had the responsibility for constructing the new Palmer Station for marine biological studies on Anvers Island off the Antarctic Peninsula.
 No sooner had she accomplished this assignment and returned to Boston, than Edisto was ordered to sail on a polar rescue mission.
 Drifting south was the Ice Island Arlis II, with 20 scientists on board waiting to be evacuated before the island broke up underneath them.
 Departing Boston on April 6, 1965, after a stay of only five days, she battled some of the thickest and hardest ice ever encountered by an American icebreaker to moor alongside Ice Island Arlis II and to effect the evacuation of the men and equipment.

 During the summer of 1965, Edisto again sailed to the Arctic in support of the northern defense outposts and for oceanographic survey work.
 Before her return to Boston in early October 1965, a message informed her that she would be the first of the United States Navy icebreakers turned over to the United States Coast Guard under the transfer agreement signed between the United States Department of the Treasury and United States Department of the Navy.
 As Edisto sailed south, U.S. Coast Guard officers boarded who would command the vessel following the turnover.